 01 of 05

 Made of flexible aluminum foil, this is the most common type of dryer transition ducts — those that connect from the appliance to the main duct that runs to the outdoors.
-Foil duct can accordion from about 1 to 8 feet, which is usually enough for most installations.
+Foil duct can accordion from about one to eight feet, which is usually enough for most installations.
 Double-check to make sure that this type is approved for your dryer and allowed by local code.
-Transition ducts must not be concealed inside walls or other building cavities and usually have a maximum allowed length of 8 feet.
+Transition ducts must not be concealed inside walls or other building cavities and usually have a maximum allowed length of eight feet.
 Foil duct is held in place with dryer clamps or large hose clamps.
 Metal tape can be used, too, but clamps make it easier to remove the tubing for cleaning.

 02 of 05